Last updated: 11 January 2021

-- Arranging regular tests for visitors as well as staff will be a logistical challenge for many care homes.
-There could be delays or waiting lists at homes where there is a high demand for visiting slots.
+This means there may be delays or waiting lists at homes where there is a high demand for visiting slots.

 According to the guidance, outdoor visiting and so-called ‘screened’ visits – which involve tighter restrictions – can also be arranged for visitors who have not been tested.

 Some of the options suggested for screened visits include:

 - Secure visiting ‘pods’ separated by floor-to-ceiling screens, with separate entrances for visitors and residents

 - ‘Window visits’, where visitors remain outside the building or even stay in their car